-Confovis, the optical metrology specialist from Jena, Germany, presents its fully automated measurement system for multi-process-analysis for different wafer types (MEMS, Standard, Thin, Taiko, Warped, Frame) at the Semicon 2018 in Munich.
+Confovis, the optical metrology specialist from Jena, Germany, presents its fully automated measurement system for wafer inspection of different wafer types (MEMS, Standard, Thin, Taiko, Warped, Frame).
 The measurement system WAFERinspect combines confocal 3D-measurements, classical 2D-measurements and visual inspection, which allows the analysis of different process steps within the semiconductor production.

 Increasing integration, new sensor concepts and other requirements boost the demands on the applied technologies and required measurement strategies for sensors.
 Confovis’ patented confocal measuring technique, based on the Structured Illumination Microscopy (SIM), allows the three-dimensional characterization of different material combinations, transparent layers (also Stacks of SiOx, SiNx, etc.), reflecting surfaces, photoresist and many other surfaces.
 Thus, process-critical quantities (e.g. CD-measurements of structures) that are not on the same focus plane can be solved/displayed in 3D (step height and width) in future.
 The wafer loading, the measurement and the transmission of measurement results is fully automated and adjusted to the customer’s specifications.
 Likewise, the communication via SECS/GEM is fully integrated as well as the communication between the wafer loader and the measurement system.

 - Fully automated measurements and automated handling with a wafer loader (by Mechatronic Systemtechnik) possible